Health and Exercise Science (HES)

-209 History and Principles of Physical Education (.5 course) This course is designed to provide an understanding and appreciation of the significant purpose and place of physical education and sport in our educational system, currently and historically.
-Emphasis is placed on the philosophical and sociological heritage of physical education and sport, including basic concepts, problems, and issues of each in the development of our profession.
+209 History and Philosophy of Health, Physical Education, and Sport (1 course) This course is designed to provide an understanding and appreciation of the significant purpose and place of health, physical education, and sport in our educational system, currently and historically.
+Emphasis is placed on the philosophical and sociological heritage of health, physical education, and sport, including basic concepts, problems, and issues of each in the development of our profession.
 The design and implementation of instructional materials will be introduced and the course is open to any student interested in learning more about the field of Kinesiology or major/minor programs in the HES department.
 HIPHI, WRITD, Fall semester.

 214 Medical Terminology (.25 course) This course is designed to provide an introduction to medical terminology.
 The course covers general anatomy, word roots, prefixes, suffixes, special endings, symbols, plural forms, medical terms and common medical conditions related to all human body systems.
 Emphasis is placed on spelling, definition, usage, and pronunciation.
 Fall and Spring semesters.

 218 Foundations of Sport and Coaching (.5 course) This course stresses the history, philosophy, psychology, and sociology of sport and coaching.
-Special sections will cover the history of the Olympics, developing a coaching philosophy, motivation, and ethics.
-Those students who wish to coach and/or teach physical education in Minnesota schools must complete this course.
+Special sections will cover the development of a coaching philosophy, motivating athletes, and teaching/coaching ethics.
 Fall and Spring semesters.

 220 Research and Statistics in Health and Exercise Science (1 course) Students will present written and oral reports on current issues in health and exercise science.
 They will develop a research question, a review of pertinent literature regarding the question, a statement of purpose, and a methodology to test the research question.
 Students will learn to apply statistical methods for analyzing health and exercise related research data.
 The research proposal and statistical skills developed in this course may be utilized for future data collection, data analysis, and presentation.
-WRITD, Fall semester.
+MATHL, WRITD, Fall semester.